ReliSA/CRCE/README.md

 To remove them, it is necessary to edit manifest (`META-INF/MANIFEST.MF`) of such bundle and remove lines containing:
 `Require-Capability: osgi.ee;` or `Bundle-RequiredExecutionEnvironment: J2SE-`.
 This is done in the `deploy/prepare-bundles.sh` script.

-An ideal solution would be to either found newer version of such bundles or replace them with different bundles with same functionality.
+An ideal solution would be to either find newer versions of such bundles or replace them with different bundles with same functionality.
 This however may introduce compatibility issues (as some other bundles may depend on the current versions) or may not even be possible (replacement bundle does not exist).

+An interim fix is to use `/deploy/prepare-bundles.sh` as described above which strips the requirements from the manifest files.